SinhSafe: Multi-Model Detection of Cyberbullying and Hate Speech

 Research into Sinhala cyberbullying detection has been constrained by a lack of diverse datasets and resources, a challenge highlighted by Viswanath & Kumar (2023).

 Datasets & Classification Taxonomy Most existing work, such as the SOLD and semi-SOLD datasets by Ranasinghe et al. (2022), focuses on binary classification (Offensive vs. Not Offensive).
 We identified that binary labels are often insufficient for nuanced moderation.
 Consequently, our project draws significant inspiration from Mathew et al. (2021) and their HateXplain dataset.
-Following their approach, we moved beyond binary detection to a 3-class taxonomy (Cyberbullying, Offensive, Normal), allowing for more fine-grained analysis of harmful content.
+Following their approach, we moved beyond binary detection to a 3-class taxonomy (Harassment, Offensive, Normal), allowing for more fine-grained analysis of harmful content.

 Model Architectures In the domain of model selection, Dhananjaya et al. (2022) demonstrated that monolingual models like SinBERT often outperform multilingual alternatives on small, specific Sinhala datasets.
 Conversely, the recent introduction of SinLlama by Aravinda et al. (2025) provides a foundation for testing Large Language Model (LLM) capabilities in Sinhala.
 SinhSafe benchmarks these distinct architectures (Multilingual XLM-R vs. Monolingual SinBERT vs. SinLlama) to determine the optimal approach.